 An organizational membership is awarded to the graduate who has demonstrated continued interest in organizational work during his or her college years.

-A plaque is awarded to a graduating pharmacy student who best exemplifies the traditions of St. Luke and St. Martin de Porres in unselfish service to those in need of health care service over and above curriculum requirements.
+A plaque is awarded to a graduating pharmacy student who best exemplifies the traditions of St. Luke and St. Giovanni Leonardi in unselfish service to those in need of health care service over and above curriculum requirements.

 TEVA Pharmaceuticals Award

 Teva Pharmaceuticals honors a graduating pharmacy student who excels in the study of pharmacy and in all other areas of University Life .

 Presented to a student who has exhibited an interest in the use of natural medicines and who academic and/’or extracurricular activities demonstrate that the individual exhibits outstanding promise in the assessment, evaluation or delivery of patient care related to the use of natural medicines.

 This award, which is sponsored by The Royal Counties of New York Society of Hospital Pharmacists, was established in memory of Ralph DePalma.
 The criteria for selection includes leadership, dedication to all aspects of the practice of pharmacy, pharmacy organization involvement, communication skills and the ability to interact in a positive way with other health care professionals.
 The college forwards three names to the Society for consideration of this award.